 Given that many stocks have similar price patterns of a higher high in 2008, to get a comprehensive view of all the negative divergences on weekly charts, one needs a shorter lookback period at least until Oct 2010.

 Join me and Michael Thompson of Worden Brothers for an educational webinar about the MACD.
 I use the new MACD Rain chart to step through the MACD signals in order of their appearance in a stock market rally and eventual decline.
 Market analysis follows with a look at MACD divergence on a selection of ETFs.

-Download the free MACD Rain StockFinder chart by filling out the form below.
+You can get sample MACD divergences by filling out the form below.
 You’ll first be sent an email to confirm that you want to receive information from BackTesting Report.
-Once you confirm your request, you receive the chart by email.
+Once you confirm your request, you receive email each week with MACD divergence stocks.
 You will also receive other information from BackTesting Report.
 We do not share our email list and you can opt out any time.
-Please enter your name and email below to recieve the free chart.
+Please enter your name and email below to receive the free chart.